anickacodes/AL-project-student-dashboard/README.md

 *not active*

-1. **Student list count.** The Home page should also include a count of how many students are within the data set.
+✅  **Student list count.** The Home page includes a count of how many students are within the data set.

-**Unique list of cohorts.** The Home page includes a unique list of cohorts on the page.
+✅  **Unique list of cohorts.** The Home page includes a unique list of cohorts on the page.

-1. **Human-readable cohort names.** The list of cohorts should be human-readable (e.g. "Winter 2026" instead of "Winter2026") and ordered by time. *not active*
+✅  **Human-readable cohort names.** The list of cohorts is human-readable (e.g. "Winter 2026" instead of "Winter2026") and ordered by time.

- **Clickable cohorts.** When one of the cohorts is clicked from the cohort list, the students shown on the page changes and only those students in the cohort are shown.
+✅  **Clickable cohorts.** When one of the cohorts is clicked from the cohort list, the students shown on the page changes and only those students in the cohort are shown.

-1. **Cohort title change.** When one of the cohorts is clicked from the cohort list, a heading on the page should change to display what cohort is being shown.
-The student count should update to reflect this change. *not active*
+✅ **Cohort title change.** When one of the cohorts is clicked from the cohort list, a heading on the page should change to display what cohort is being shown.
+The student count should update to reflect this change.